aatifsohel/100-days-of-code/log.md

 ### Day 2: June 29, Wednesday

 **Today's Progress**: Intermediate HTML.

 **Thoughts** On day 2, started learning HTML tables, table head, table body, table head element, table foot element, table row, table data, etc. Although I found HTML tables to be confusing, I did practise them.
 Next introduction to HTML form element.
 It took about an hour to complete and practise.

+### Day 3: June 30, Thursday

+**Today's Progress**: HTML form element, input, labels

+**Thoughts** On day 3, practised HTML form element, input field, and labels.
+With the help of MDN docs, used different input type attributes.
+Best practises of using form element and its use cases.
+HTML form element is a big topic in my opinion, coz it uses myriad types of attribute.
+Next Semantic HTML.